An inverse problem for the wave equation with source and receiver at distinct points: Abstract

 \section{Abstract}

-In this article, we will consider the inverse problems of determining the potential or the damping coefficient appearing in the wave equation.
-We will prove the unique determination of these coefficients from the one point measurement.
-Since our problem is under-determined, so some extra assumption on the coefficients is required to prove the uniqueness.
+We consider the inverse problem of determining the density coefficient appearing in the wave equation from \emph{separated} point source and point receiver data.
+Under some assumptions on the coefficients, we prove uniqueness results.